EDI (equity, diversity and inclusion): An adventurer’s perspective

 So my recommendation is to adopt an adventurer’s perspective!
 Are you hiring the person who will follow the railroad of your company’s story and bring nothing more than following the same tired processes without thinking, or offering a new perspective?
 Or are you hiring the person who will push a troll from the top of a tower and sidestep all the pitfalls and problems that facing the challenge ‘as intended’ while still producing the results you need easier and more simply?

-Here at The Happiness Index, we take diversity, equality and inclusion very seriously.
-So much in fact, that we have created our own DE&I survey solution to ensure that businesses gather feedback and measure insights into their people to help them create a thriving culture that everyone feels like a part of.
+Here at The Happiness Index, we take EDI (equity, diversity and inclusion) very seriously.
+So much in fact, that we have created our own EDI survey solution to ensure that organisations gather feedback and measure insights into their people to help them create a thriving culture that everyone feels like a part of.

 Grey X Logo